wodanaz/adaptiPhy/README.md

 ### Resetting AdaptiPhy to run again ###

-If you'd like to rerun AdaptiPhy again, make sure to remove the following files: `DONE_SUMMARY.txt HYPHY/ intermediate_files/ logs/ PhyloFit/`.
-You can also remove the `slurm.test.1234567.out` if you wish.
+If you'd like to rerun AdaptiPhy again, make sure to remove the some of the newly generated files: `ADAPTIPHY_DONE OUTPUT_FILES`.
+You can also remove the `slurm-XXXXXXX.out` if you wish.

-DO NOT remove the following directories and files unless you know what you're doing: `data/ config.yaml scripts/ slurm_general/ slurm-launch-neutral-smk.sh Snakefile`.
+DO NOT remove the following directories and files unless you know what you're doing: `data/ config.yaml scripts/ slurm_general/ adaptiphy-launch-slurm.sh envs/ Snakefile`.
 Remove the `OUTPUT_FINAL` directory only if you're sure you don't need its contents anymore!

 ### Citation
 If you use this pipeline, please cite: